bissi1/heuristics_quadratic_facility_location/README.md

 ## Example

-We provide a short code example of how to use this code in ```main.py```.
-To run the file, make sure you have navigated to the repository folder in your terminal.
+We provide a short concrete example of how to our code via the ```main.py``` file.
+To run this file, make sure you have navigated to the repository folder in your terminal (see also the code requirements above.
 Then, you can run the file using ```python3 ./heuristics_and_mips/main.py```.
 In this example, we run the open greedy algorithm on Instance 1 to test out how different values for the parameters $n_c$ and $d$ perform across different budgets.
 This is assuming that we have the results for the BFLP MIP for this instance saved in the file ```instance_1_BFLP_MIP.json``` in the own_results folder.